unbounce/iidy/README.md

 Template: <local file path or s3 path>

-# optionally you can use the yaml pre-processor by prepending 'render:' to the filename
+# optionally you can use the YAML pre-processor by prepending 'render:' to the filename
 #Template: render:<local file path or s3 path>